 We know that changes in technology and resource prices are challenging the globalised production of products and services.
 The question is at what point will it make sense to manufacture more things locally and what should those things be?
-It is very hard to predict, so instead Glocal will pilot this approach so that we can continually learn rather than try to predict.
+It is very hard to predict so instead GLOCAL will pilot this approach so that we can continually learn - rather than try and predict.

 What we are doing about it

 Imagine a business model that delivers products based on the optimal use of locally available resources that can endlessly be re-grown, re-cycled or re-used.

 Imagine having lots of small production units driven by and improving the local context, but under a global knowledge network.